CamerataMusica/website/content/2018-2019/EnsembleCapriceFamily.md

 Music tells stories.
 What is the story hidden behind J.H.Schmelzer’s _Serenata con altre arie_ or A.Vivaldi’s _La Follia_?
 Ensemble Caprice performs and tells musical stories which reach out to us today throughout the centuries.
 The program **A baroque feast** celebrates the magic of music!

+This event is ideal for parents and children.

+There is no admission charge.
+First-come, first-seated.

 ---

 ### About the Musicians